CS-433/ml-project-2-vikings_ml/README.md

 The script `run.py` generates the submission uploaded to AICrowd with submission ID [#167620](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/submissions/167620).
 This is the submission which recieved an F1-score of 0.901 and that is referred to in the project report.

 The file `report.pdf` contains our report documenting the project.
 Complimentary to this is the `story.ipynb` notebook, where we try to show our experimenting throughout the project.

+### Comments on `segmentation_models`

+[`segmentation_models`](https://github.com/qubvel/segmentation_models) is a Python library consisting of implemented Neural Networks for image segmentation provided by Pavel Yakubovskiy.
+The models are based on Keras and TensorFlow.
+The library is easy to use with a understandable API, and provides different NN architectures with several available backbones, e.g., architectures for the encoding layers.
+We have mainly utilized the UNet architecture with a ResNet34 backbones, but have also experimented with different architectures and backbones.
+The entire documentation for the library could be found [here](https://segmentation-models.readthedocs.io/en/latest/index.html).

 ## Authors